emredagli/physics-constants-explorer/README.md

 ## 9 Future Work

+* Convert the repo to python module and upload to PyPI.
+* Import all (or important) [CODATA](https://physics.nist.gov/cuu/Constants/) values into the definition file.
-* Explore possibility of finding all (known) physical constants with a single config file?
+* Explore possibility of finding important physical constants with a single config file?
 Targeting `1.0000` with `dimensionless` methodology can be usefully for this purpose, like:

 ```shell
 > python ./main.py --target-value "1.00000E+0" --target-unit ""
 ```

+Then we are expecting the numerator of the expression will be equal to the denominator 🤷‍♂️

 * Implement caching
 * Store results into the output file.
 Currently, results are printed to the console.